ArctosDB/documentation-wiki/_documentation/media.markdown

 ### A checksum

-is a cryptographic hash, or “digital fingerprint,” of a file.
+is a cryptographic hash, or "digital fingerprint," of a file.
 At a later time, another checksum can be generated and compared to the original.
 Matching checksum values provide great certainty that the file has not changed.
 Arctos provides a means to generate an MD5 checksum and save